stashed/docs/docs/guides/latest/platforms/rook.md

 namespace/demo created
 ```

->**Note:** YAML files used in this tutorial are stored in  [docs/examples/guides/latest/platforms/rook](/docs/examples/guides/latest/platforms/rook) directory of [stashed/doc](https://github.com/stashed/doc) repository.
+> **Note:** YAML files used in this tutorial are stored in [docs/examples/guides/latest/platforms/rook](/docs/examples/guides/latest/platforms/rook) directory of [stashed/doc](https://github.com/stashed/doc) repository.

 **Ensure StorageClass:**

-[Rook Block Storage](https://rook.io/docs/rook/v1.0/ceph-block.html) allows mounting Rook storage into pod using a PersistentVolumeClaim.
+[Ceph Block Storage](https://rook.io/docs/rook/v1.0/ceph-block.html) allows mounting Rook storage into pod using a PersistentVolumeClaim.
 In order to do that, we have to create a PersistentVolumeClaim with `rook-ceph-block`[StorageClass](https://kubernetes.io/docs/concepts/storage/storage-classes/).
 Verify the StorageClass exist by the following command:

 ```console
 $ kubectl get storageclass